Office of state ada coordinator

 What does the Office of the State ADA Coordinator do?

 In accordance with La.
 R.S.
 46:2591 et seq., OSADAC provides executive branch state agencies – and their designated ADA coordinators – with educational and technical support to foster voluntary compliance with the ADA.
 This includes implementation of mandatory ADA policies, training requirements and annual reporting.
 In addition, OSADAC provides informal assistance to the general public, such as identifying and connecting people with resources to address specific ADA issues.
 This may include referrals to other governmental entities or organizations for appropriate recourse.
-Lastly, OSADAC coordinates the State As a Model Employer initiative related to annualized goals and plans to improve the recruitment and retention of employees with disabilities in Louisiana state government.
+Lastly, OSADAC coordinates the State As a Model Employer initiative related to annualized plans by state agencies to improve the recruitment and retention of employees with disabilities in Louisiana state government.

 Does OSADAC provide enforcement of the ADA?

 No, OSADAC is not an enforcement agency.
 OSADAC serves as a resource to state agencies and the general public related to the ADA’s provisions on employment and reasonable accommodations, general nondiscrimination requirements, program accessibility, and effective communication.
 If you would like to pursue enforcement of the ADA, you may obtain more information or file a complaint as follows:

 - For ADA issues related to employment: U.S. Equal Employment Opportunity Commission at eeoc.gov/filing-charge-discrimination or the Louisiana Commission on Human Rights at gov.louisiana.gov/page/filing-a-complaint-with-lchr

 - For ADA issues related to government services or places of public accommodation: U.S. Department of Justice, Civil Rights Division at civilrights.justice.gov/